FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

-#  Prediction of an American adult view toward computers algorithm based on the data collected from a Pew Research Center Survey conducted in 2018
+#  Prediction of an American adult view towards computers algorithm based on the data collected from a Pew Research Center Survey conducted in 2018

 ## JUSTIFICATION
 Nowadays, we are observing a considerable development of machine learning and Artificial Intelligence.
 Computer decisions are running our life with more expectations in the future.
 While concerns about impact of AI are being raised, it is also worth asking: How do we perceive computer decisions?
 Is that perception explained by our demographic profiles and habits?

 ## OBJECTIVE
-How social and demographic behaviors of an individual can help predict is view towards computer decisions?
+How social and demographic behaviors of an individual can help predict his views towards computer decisions?

 ## HYPOTHESES
 1. Based on an adult profiles and social media behaviors, we can determine his attitudes towards computer algorithms.